 We rehome all sizes of maternity clothing, including maternity bras in excellent condition.

 We can re-home a cot if it is on our approved list.
 We ask that it comes disassembled and prefer them to have all the screws and a copy of the assembly instructions.
 If you don't have all the screws or the original manual, we may be able to source these items, so get in touch to find out.
-Please email us the date of manufacture stamped on the base, along with the make, model and country of manufacture to confirm your cot is on our approved list.
+Please contact us with the date of manufacture stamped on the base, along with the make, model and country of manufacture to confirm your cot is on our approved list.

 We re-home cots that meet the Australian / New Zealand Safety Standard AS/NZS 2172-2003 and no more than 10 years has passed since the date of manufacture.